johanneskiesel/Comparing-Keyword-Importance-Across-Texts/README.md

 ## Description

-This method identifies and ranks the most important words in a collection of documents, such as articles, speeches, or social media posts, by analyzing their frequency and uniqueness within each document.
-Using measures like [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf), [PMI](https://en.wikipedia.org/wiki/Pointwise_mutual_information), and [Log Odds Ratio](https://en.wikipedia.org/wiki/Odds_ratio), it highlights terms that are especially relevant to a specific document while contrasting them with others in the collection.
+This method identifies the most important words in a collection of documents, such as articles, speeches, or social media posts, by ranking the words for each document according to their frequency within the document and their uniqueness to the document.
+The specific available measures use [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf), [PMI](https://en.wikipedia.org/wiki/Pointwise_mutual_information), and [Log Odds Ratio](https://en.wikipedia.org/wiki/Odds_ratio).
 This approach is ideal for uncovering key themes, comparing language use across texts, and tracking shifts in terminology or public discourse over time, making it a valuable tool for summarizing content or analyzing trends.

 |   | TF-IDF | Log Odds Ratio | PMI |
 |:-----------------|:----------------:|:----------------:|:----------------:|